- Chart

 Strengths

-- Strong local news presence
+- Strong local market presence and brand recognition.

 Weaknesses

-- Competition from larger media conglomerates
+- Competition from larger, more diversified media conglomerates.

 Opportunities